tpayne/terraform-examples/samples/GCP/templates/standard3tier/README.md

 Issues
 ------
-- This example is not finished and is only intended as a sample on how to create a system.
-I am intending to finish it off when I get time
+- This example is is only intended as a sample on how to create a system.
+You will need to configure it as needed

 Liability Warning
 -----------------